Get A Free ADA Compliance Audit Of Your Website

 Sumaya Hussein v Balenciaga

-In the case of Sumaya Hussein v Balenciaga, it was alleged that Balenciaga’s digital platforms failed to provide adequate accessibility for individuals with disabilities, breaching Title III of the ADA.
-Accessibility-related lawsuits like this emphasize the legal obligation of businesses to ensure their digital assets, including websites and mobile applications, are usable by everyone.
+In the case of Sumaya Hussein v Balenciaga, it was alleged that Balenciaga’s digital platforms were alleged to be inaccessible to individuals with disabilities, raising claims under Title III of the ADA.
+Cases like this reinforce that websites and mobile applications are subject to accessibility expectations.

 P.F.
 Chang’s China Bistro